SPEAK WITH A TEAM MEMBER (770) 920-6030

 A trust is a legal arrangement where an individual (also known as a grantor, trustor, or settlor) places their assets in the care of a third party (trustee) for the benefit of another person (beneficiaries).

-When creating a trust, the document will typically include details about:
+When a trust is created, the document will typically include details about:

 • The purpose of the trust.